nataliecosta0/nataliecosta0/README.md

 🔭 I’m currently working as Software Quality Assurance Analyst with Web and Mobile Test Automation\
 :mortar_board: I have a degree in Analysis Systems Development from FATEC\
 :computer: I'm Python developer\
-🌱 I’m currently learning about Dart and Flutter
+🌱 I’m currently learning about Front-End

 ----